 Jane Parver is an experienced trial lawyer who concentrates her practice in the areas of civil and white collar litigation and internal investigations.
 She is Special Counsel at Kaye Scholer, as well as part of the ASCPA board and the Columbia Law School Board of Visitors.
 Ms. Parver established and now oversees the Susan Price Carr Scholarship Committee, which awards several scholarships annually to Columbia Law School students.

-Ben Sussman is a Lead Engineer at Betterment and is a technical advisor to Quill.
+Ben Sussman is an Engineer at Spell and is a technical advisor to Quill.
 He has 10+ years of experience as a computer programmer and entrepreneur.
 On the weekends, Ben volunteers with Nanohackers to teach programming to kids.

 Reuben Gutoff founded Strategy Associates Inc., in 1979 and serves as its President and Sole Owner.
 Mr. Gutoff served as Senior Vice President of Corporate Strategy of GE's plastics and medical businesses.
 He worked at GE for 27 years, holding several leadership positions.
 After leaving GE in 1975, he joined Standard Brands, where he served as its President, Chief Operating Officer and Director, until 1978.